The Disappearance of Flight 412: Plot

-U.S. Air Force Colonel Pete Moore (Glenn Ford) is the commander of the Whitney Air Force Base 458th Radar Test Group, which has been experiencing electrical difficulties aboard its aircraft.
-To find the problem, he sends a four-man crew on Flight 412, with Captain Bishop (David Soul) as commander.
-Lt Podryski (Greg Mullavey), Capt Riggs (Robert F. Lyons), and Lt Ferguson (Stanley Bennett Clay) are Bishop's crew.
+U.S. Air Force Colonel Pete Moore is the commander of the Whitney Air Force Base 458th Radar Test Group, which has been experiencing electrical difficulties aboard its aircraft.
+To find the problem, he sends a four-man crew on Flight 412, with Captain Bishop as commander.
+Lt Podryski, Capt Riggs, and Lt Ferguson are Bishop's crew.
 Shortly into the test, the Grumman Gulfstream II jet, a small twin-engine VIP transport, picks up three blips on radar.
-Subsequently, two fighters scramble to investigate and mysteriously disappear.
+Subsequently, two fighters are scrambled to investigate, but they mysteriously disappear.

-At this point, Flight 412 is forced to land by an unnamed top-level military intelligence group that debunks UFO sightings (referred to throughout the film by their facility's radio call sign "Digger Control", though this is never implied to be the organization's actual name), diverted to a remote, abandoned military airfield somewhere in the desert in the American Southwest.
+At this point, Flight 412 is ordered to land by an unnamed top-level military intelligence group that debunks UFO sightings (referred to throughout the film by their facility's radio call sign "Digger Control", though this is never implied to be the organization's actual name), diverted to a remote, abandoned military airfield somewhere in the desert in the American Southwest.
 The crew is taken to a barracks building to undergo an 18-hour debriefing by members of a military Special Investigation Division (SID) team, which is more like an indoctrination to convince them that they did not see a UFO.
 Meanwhile, their aircraft is stored in a dilapidated hangar to hide it from search-and-rescue aircraft.
 To all appearances, Flight 412 has simply vanished into thin air.
-Colonel Moore, with the help of Major Mike Dunning (Bradford Dillman), sets out to find out what has happened to his crew.
+Colonel Moore, with the help of Major Mike Dunning, sets out to discover what has happened to his crew.

 Just as the government interrogation begins to raise doubts among the flight crew about the "flying saucer" sighting, Moore and Dunning find the secret base.
-Their efforts to release the crew are stymied by SID leader, Colonel Trottman (Guy Stockwell), who cites national security concerns.
+Their efforts to release the crew are stymied by SID leader, Colonel Trottman, who cites national security concerns.
 Bishop attempts to escape, but Trottman threatens to make things rough on his crew, who agree to accept a sanitized version of their report.
 Moore presses Trottman for an explanation, despite warning from Dunning to drop the matter.
 Dunning appears to have faced similar treatment following an incident in which he too faced SID.
-After their release, when Dunning and Podryski choose to accept the report, the others: Moore, Bishop, Ferguson, and Riggs seek the help of General Enright (Kent Smith).
+After their release, when Dunning and Podryski choose to accept the report, the others (Moore, Bishop, Ferguson, and Riggs) seek the help of General Enright.
 Trottman appears and makes the case to the General that nothing untoward has happened.
 Speaking to Moore in private, General Enright reveals that some wreckage of the missing jets have been found, but only minimal remains.
 The pilots are still missing.

-Moore tries to pursue the matter, but no one cared, likely because those responsible were unwilling to deal with the implications of the incident.
+Moore tries to pursue the matter, but no one cares, likely because those responsible were unwilling to deal with the implications of the incident.

-Four months later, the exercise was repeated, only now with more men overseeing it.
-Again mysterious objects appear, with the same results.
-Following a debrief, the matter was dropped.
+Four months later, the exercise is repeated, only now with more men overseeing it.
+Mysterious objects again appear, with the same results.
+Following a debrief, the matter is dropped.

 Those who cooperate get promoted, while the others find that their careers suffer.
-Colonel Moore was denied promotion, and retired at minimum age.
+Colonel Moore is denied multiple promotions, and retires at minimum age.